geekiam/blog/content/posts/are-all-systems-broken.md

 The education system is designed to ensure that the students are able to pass the exams, supposedly to ensure that they are able to get a job in order to pay taxes.
 It's sole purpose from the outset is to ensure that the students are able to conform to the system, ensuring that the students are able to be good consumers, compliant citizens.

+The education system has now evolved into a system that has is specifically designed to ensure the enslavemnt of the future generations by the system.